 Hit-and-run accidents, where someone leaves the scene of the incident before the appropriate information can be exchanged, are at an all-time high nationwide.
-According to a the AAA Foundation for Traffic Safety, who released their recent findings in April, the number of fatalities caused by hit-and-run accidents in 2016 has increased by 62% since 2009.
+According to the AAA Foundation for Traffic Safety, which released its recent findings in April, the number of fatalities caused by hit-and-run accidents in 2016 has increased by 62% since 2009.
 The majority of victims were either pedestrians or cyclists.
-As distracted driving behaviors continue to surge, the number of accidents caused by negligence may prompt those responsible to flee the scene our of embarrassment or fear.
+As distracted driving behaviors continue to surge, the number of accidents caused by negligence may prompt those responsible to flee the scene out of embarrassment or fear.

 A Closer Look at the Data

 In 2016 alone, 337 fatalities involving a hit-and-run were recorded.
 These accidents were most likely to happen between midnight and 4:00 a.m. when a quick getaway is easier to come by.
 Roads are typically more deserted, and the darkness makes it harder to see identifying features of the vehicle at fault.
 Other factors that increased the potential for fatal hit-and-run accidents include driving on roads with lower speed limits and in heavily urban areas, where pedestrians tend to cross the road frequently.
 Interestingly, weather conditions did not appear to influence the likelihood of hit-and-run accidents.

 Holding Responsible Parties Accountable

 Drivers, pedestrians, and cyclists alike have a responsibility to exercise awareness and caution at all times.
 AAA urges drivers to take particular caution to remain focused on their surroundings and to be patient when passing pedestrians and cyclists.